 \subsection{Data}

-The data that we investigate are the temperature maps from the latest two data releases by the Planck team -- Planck Data Release 3 (DR3), and the fourth and final, Planck Data Release 4 (DR4).
-These data releases represent a natural evolution of the Planck data processing pipeline, where the final data release incorporates the best strategies for both the LFI and HFI instruments, commensurate with an overall reduction in noise and systematics \citep{npipe}.
-The \ffp and the \npipe data sets are accompanied by $600$ and $300$ simulations respectively, that originate from the standard LCDM paradigm, which posits the CMB field to be an instance of an isotropic and homogeneous Gaussian random field.
-The PR3 dataset consists of observational maps obtained via four different component separation methods, namely \texttt{C-R, NILC, SEVEM} and \texttt{SMICA}, (c.f. \cite{planckOverview2018}).
-We analyze all the four maps in only one experiment, to assess the overall trend and congruence of results between the different component separation methods.
-This choice is dictated by significant computational overhead, especially for higher resolutions.
+The data that we investigated are the temperature maps from the latest two data releases by the Planck team -- the penultimate Planck Data Release 3 (PR3) \citep{ffp10}, and the fourth and final Planck Data Release 4 (PR4) \citep{npipe}.
+These data releases represent a natural evolution of the Planck data processing pipeline, whereby the final data release incorporates the best strategies for both the LFI and HFI instruments, commensurate with an overall reduction in noise and systematics \citep{npipe}.
+The \ffp and the \npipe datasets are accompanied by $600$ and $300$ simulations, respectively, which originate from the standard LCDM paradigm, which posits the CMB field to be an instance of an isotropic and homogeneous Gaussian random field.
+The PR3 dataset consists of observational maps obtained via four different component separation methods; namely, \texttt{C-R, NILC, SEVEM}, and \texttt{SMICA} (c.f. \cite{planckOverview2018}).
+We analyzed all four maps in only one experiment, to assess the overall trend and congruence of results between the different component separation methods.
+This choice was dictated by significant computational overheads, especially for higher resolutions.